datachand/scribe-1/README.md

 ```

 ## Benchmarks
-All tests listed here were run on OS X 10.10.1 with 2.5 Ghz 2-core Intel i5.
+All tests listed here were run on OS X 10.10.1 with 2.5 GHz 2-core Intel i5.

 - Unsynchronized Throughput: 1,000,000 log messages written by a single thread (see `examples/throughput.c`):
 ```